 Kids, especially younger ones, don’t have the perspective adults have as a result of having lived through our share of disappointments.
 Instead, children may see things in black and white.
 “So, a kid might be feeling, ‘Oh my god, this is never going to end.
-I’m never going to go back to school,’” says Lindsay Gerber, PsyD, a clinical psychologist at the Child Mind Institute.
+I’m never going to go back to school,’” says Lindsay Gerber, PsyD, a clinical psychologist.

 Again, validating this fear is a good place to start, especially under these unprecedented circumstances.
 “Saying, ‘You know, I hear it feels like for you like it’s never going to end, and I agree that it can be really hard not knowing when school will start again.”
 Avoid false reassurances — you don’t want to give your child unrealistic ideas about what the future will hold, since right now we just don’t know when things like school will resume (or what they’ll look like when they do).

 At the same time, Werley adds that it’s reasonable to emphasize to kids that, while we don’t know when or how it will happen, eventually our current circumstances will change.
 They will see friends again and enjoy the activities they are missing right now —even though things are changing, there’s still a lot to look forward to.
 You might share your own past experiences of change and uncertainty, including how you dealt with those challenges and what the results were.